 Participation in the submission process automatically begins when a CNA includes submission category information within their provided CVE entries.
 NVD initial analysis and verification are performed for those CVEs and then an automated assessment comparing the CNA information and NVD information is performed to determine if both parties align.
 Alignment of CNA and NVD information is determined based on matching criteria established for each submission category.

 As assessments are performed an email will be sent to the CNA notifying them that an audit has occurred with a link to the audit results.
 CNAs can then use the results to provide more clarifying information or to adjust the metadata submitted.
-As CNA provided metadata is found to align with NVD analysis and verification of the information publicly available the acceptance level of the CNA for the submission category will automatically increase.
+As CNA provided metadata is found to align with NVD enrichment and verification of the information publicly available the acceptance level of the CNA for the submission category will automatically increase.

 CNAs who do not meet their current acceptance level may become subject to an acceptance level reduction 30 days from their first failure.
-This gives the CNA ample opportunity to update their methodology to re-align with the NVD or to improve the available information so that the CNA analyst and NVD analyst can come to a consensus.
+This gives the CNA ample opportunity to update their methodology to re-align with the NVD or to improve the available information so that the CNA and NVD enrichment efforts can come to a consensus.
 If alignment is achieved, the CNA will meet or exceed their acceptance level.

 CWE

 CWE is a community-developed list of common software security weaknesses.
 It serves as a common language, a measuring stick for software security tools, and a baseline for weakness identification, mitigation, and prevention efforts.
 The NVD makes use of a subset of the entire CWE List, which is enumerated by the CWE-1003 (Weaknesses for Simplified Mapping of Published Vulnerabilities) view.
-NVD analysts will associate the most specific CWE value within the CWE-1003 view based on the publicly available information at the time of analysis.
+NVD enrichment will associate the most specific CWE value within the CWE-1003 view based on the publicly available information at the time of enrichment.

-Assessment of CWE submission alignment is done by comparing what was provided by the CNA and what was associated by NVD Analysts during the initial analysis and verification processes.
+Assessment of CWE submission alignment is done by comparing what was provided by the CNA and what was associated by NVD enrichment during the initial analysis and verification processes.
 Due to the NVD’s use of the CWE-1003 view, there are a few different ways for alignment to be determined.

-• CNAs are able to submit any CWE from the entire CWE List.
+- CNAs are able to submit any CWE from the entire CWE List.
 In the event a CNA has provided a CWE that is not within the selection of CWEs used by NVD, we will use the CWE-1000 (Research Concepts) view relationships to identify if the value provided was more specific than those available in the CWE-1003 view.
 If so, this will still count as a match with the NVD assigned value.
-As an example, if an NVD analyst has associated CWE-787 Out-of-bounds Write and the CNA has provided CWE-122 Heap-based Buffer Overflow this would be counted as a match because CWE-122 is a child of CWE-787 in the CWE-1000 view.
+As an example, if NVD enrichment has associated CWE-787 Out-of-bounds Write and the CNA has provided CWE-122 Heap-based Buffer Overflow this would be counted as a match because CWE-122 is a child of CWE-787 in the CWE-1000 view.

-• A CNA can submit multiple CWEs and the NVD in some cases also associates multiple CWE values when data available is unclear.
+- A CNA can submit multiple CWEs and the NVD in some cases also associates multiple CWE values when data available is unclear.
 Assessment between CNA submitted and NVD associated CWEs is based on the count of CWEs provided by the NVD.
 As an example, if the NVD has provided one CWE (CWE-122) and the CNA has associated two CWEs (CWE-122 and CWE-460), Assessment would only occur based on the CWE provided by the NVD (CWE-122) and CWE-460 would be omitted from assessment.
 Conversely, if the NVD were to provide two CWEs and the CNA provided only one, assessment would be performed for both of the CWEs provided by the NVD.

 You can review the CWE-1003 list at https://cwe.mitre.org/data/definitions/1003.html.